ipsha-sinha-01/study/ITM-ConsignmentAppFlow.md

 9. If the above function returns "YES", the status of Order is set to READY FOR CONSIGNMENT.

-8. Updated Order with Shipments array and Order Status is saved in Order table storage.
+8. Updated Order with Shipments array and Order Status is saved in _"Order"_ table storage.

 9. Simplified Shipment json is passed in HTTP POST request to Function app _"shipment-order-relationship"_.

-	- A new Shipment Order Relationship is created with Shipment having list of associated Orders.
+	- A new _Shipment Order Relationship_ is created with Shipment having list of associated Orders.

 	Sample Shipmnet-Order relationship json